remsens-lim/Voodoo/README_new.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project VOODOO

-Machine learning approach using a convolutional neural network classifier to relate Doppler spectra morphologies to the presence of (supercooled) liquid cloud droplets in mixed-phase clouds.
+Machine learning approach using a convolutional neural network (CNN) classifier to relate Doppler spectra morphologies to the presence of (supercooled) liquid cloud droplets in mixed-phase clouds.

 The release version provides the pre-trained machine learning model.
 Predictions are made by providing a list of Doppler radar time-spectrograms with dimensions:
 * number of spectral bins = 256